robinsloan/spring-83/README.md

 If it seems like the server isn't working as expected: it probably isn't!
 Feel free to open an issue, or send me a note at `robin@robinsloan.com`.

 A demo client, [The Oakland Follower-Sentinel](https://github.com/robinsloan/the-oakland-follower-sentinel), is also available for inspection.
-Another client, [The Kingswood Palimpsest](https://cyborg.rodeo/palimpsest/), take a different approach to display -- and it's fabulous.
+Another client, [The Kingswood Palimpsest](https://cyborg.rodeo/palimpsest/), takes a different approach to display -- and it's fabulous.

 Here are the implementations I know about currently: